p4nu/p4nu/README.md

 - 👋 Hi, I’m @p4nu
 - 👀 I’m interested in game and software development
-- 🌱 I’m currently learning Spring with Spring Boot
+- 🌱 I’m currently learning from fullstackopen.com
 - 💞️ I’m looking to collaborate on game projects I have set up here.
 - 📫 You can reach me by opening an issue on a related repo.